PM Modi unveils vision for 'golden' Sikkim, inaugurates & launches multiple development projects

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Addressing the Sikkim Golden Jubilee celebrations virtually from Bagdogra, West Bengal, due to inclement weather preventing his arrival in Gangtok, PM Modi lauded the people of Sikkim for their pivotal democratic decision to integrate with India.
+Addressing the Golden Jubilee celebrations virtually from Bagdogra, West Bengal, due to inclement weather preventing his arrival in Gangtok, PM Modi lauded the people of Sikkim for their pivotal democratic decision to integrate with India.

 “Sikkim chose a democratic future and became not just geographically but emotionally a part of India’s soul,” PM Modi stated, referencing the 1975 referendum where 97% of voters supported the merger.